Crypto-Type/Network-Mapper-Project/README.md

 ## 📌 Project Overview

-This project demonstrates network reconnaissance and enumeration using Nmap against an authorized vulnerable lab machine (Metasploitable).
+This project demonstrates network reconnaissance and enumeration using Nmap against an vulnerable lab machine (Metasploitable).

 The objective was to simulate real-world attacker reconnaissance techniques and analyze findings from: